This post may contain affiliate links, view our disclosure policy.

 - 2 cups heavy whipping cream

-To make the cheesecake whipped cream: add the cheesecake pudding mix (dry, do not prepare) and the heavy whipping cream into a bowl.
-Use a hand held blender, or bowl of a stand mixer, and whip until stiff peaks form.
-This takes about 3-4 minutes.
+- Add the cheesecake pudding mix (dry, do not prepare) and the heavy whipping cream into a bowl.
+Use a hand held blender, or bowl of a stand mixer, and whip until stiff peaks form. *This takes about 3-4 minutes.

-Either spread the cheesecake whipped cream between two cookies or put some into a large bag (like a Ziploc) and cut the corner and pipe onto one cookie and then press the other on top.
+- Either spread the cheesecake whipped cream between two cookies or put some into a large bag (like a Ziploc) and cut the corner and pipe onto one cookie and then press the other on top.

 - Serve immediately or for best taste put in the fridge for about 2 hours before serving.
 Leftovers need to be stored, covered well, in the fridge.

 I'd love to see it!
 You can share it with me on @togetherasfamilyblog and follow on Pinterest @together-as-family-blog-recipes or Facebook @togetherasfamilyblog for more!

 Did you love this recipe?

 Make sure to comment below so we can chat about it!
 Or follow on your favorite social network for even more family recipes.

 The cake portion ended up too moist & they fell apart.
 Any tips?

 Were they cooked long enough?
 I’ve never had that happen so I am not sure.
 They’re supposed to be a moist cookie but they should not fall apart.
 Maybe try cooking them a bit longer or letting them cool completely before trying to make the whoopie pie.